ChristopherJamesN/sports-news-feed/README.md

 ## Deployment

 Application is deployed on on Heroku.
-Make sure that static assests have been built and added to public directory before deploying.
 Using the Heroku CLI run `git push heroku master` to deploy the latest commit.

 ## Contributing